In this Section:

 You’ll learn more about the mechanisms of power and influence in public life, exploring the real politics behind the headlines and constructing practical solutions to real political challenges.
 You could even spend a year on a placement in a parliamentary organisation by applying to transfer to our BA Politics and Parliamentary Studies option at the end of your first year (please note there is no direct entry to BA Politics and Parliamentary Studies; this programme starts from Year 2 as an exclusive option for BA Politics students and is subject to a successful application).

-At the end of Year 1, you'll have the opportunity to apply for a place a parliamentary pathway.
-This exciting option includes a year spent on a related placement.
-See the 'Course content' tab for more information.
+At the end of Year 1, you'll have the opportunity to apply for one of a limited number of places on the Parliamentary Studies Pathway.
+If successful, you would then transfer onto the four-year BA Politics and Parliamentary Studies degree programme.
+This exciting option includes ayear spent on a related placement.
+See the 'Course content' tab for moreinformation.

 Year 1 provides the foundation of your studies with a set of compulsory modules.
 You’ll be introduced to all of the core areas of the School’s expertise, including modules in political theory, comparative and British politics, international relations and development studies, as well as gaining the research and academic skills you need to study politics.
 You’ll also have the choice of an optional module, to help you start developing your own research interests.